Horace Pippin’s Mr. Prejudice (1943) will be useful for the study of:

 2. Watch the video

-The video on Pippin’s Mr Prejudice is less than 6 minutes in length.
+The video on Pippin’s painting Mr Prejudice is less than 6 minutes in length.
 Ideally, the video should provide an active rather than a passive classroom experience.
 Please feel free to stop the video to respond to student questions, to underscore or develop issues, to define vocabulary, or to look closely at parts of the painting that are being discussed.
 Key points, a self-diagnostic quiz, and high resolution photographs with details of the painting are provided to support the video.

 3. Read about the painting and its historical context